zd3nik/SubSim/README.md

              |  The mine must be fully charged for a successful deploy.
              |  If the mine is not fully charged it will sink to the bottom of the ocean (in
              |  essence, it disappears and will never detonate).
+             |
+             |  NOTE: If you deploy a mine to a square that is occupied by one or more objects it
+             |        will detonate (in the destination square).
     -----------------------------------------------------------------------------------------------
     Sprint   |  The submarine is moved 2 or more squares north, east, south, or west in a straight
              |  line.
-The maximum number of squares the submarine can move is determined by the
+             |  The maximum number of squares the submarine can move is determined by the amount
-             |  amount of charge the sprint engine has when it is activated.
+             |  of charge the sprint engine has when it is activated.
+             |  The sprint is stopped short if you run into a mine.
              |
-             |  The sprint engine makes a lot of noise noise!
-Your enemies will know when you use
+             |  The sprint engine makes a lot of noise!
+Your enemies will know when you use it,
-             |  it, but they cannot determine the direction or the distance of the sprint.
+             |  but they do not know the starting point, direction, or the distance of the sprint.
              |
              |  Sprinting puts excess strain on your nuclear reactor.
 If the number of squares
              |  you attempt to sprint plus the number of damage points your reactor has taken is
              |  greater or equal to the maximum damage your reactor can take, the reactor will
              |  detonate (See the "Nuclear Reactor Detonation" section below).
     -----------------------------------------------------------------------------------------------
-    Surface  |  Remain at the same square for 3 successive turns to repair 1 shield.
+    Surface  |  Remain at the same square for 3 successive turns to repair one shield.
+             |  The shield is repaired at the end of the 3rd turn.
-             |  You cannot submit any commands while surfaced and no equipment is charged while
+             |  You cannot submit any commands for the submarine while it is surfaced.
-             |  surfaced.
-At the end of the 3rd turn one shield is repaired.
+             |  No equipment on the submarine can be charged while it is surfaced.
              |
              |  You will remain surfaced for all 3 turns no matter how many shields your submarine
-             |  had at the beginning of the maneuver.
+             |  had at the beginning of the maneuver, even if the submarine already had its
+             |  maximum number of shields when you issued the command to surface.
              |
              |  This maneuver can only restore up to the maximum shield count for the submarine.
              |  The submarine is not visible to sonar while it is surfaced.